typescene/typescene.github.io/_index.md

 </div>
 <section markdown="1">

 **Activities** represent the underlying application state, providing data to views and handling input events.
+These reflect how the user 'sees' your app.
 Each view is bound to one activity, but multiple activities can be active at the same time since they are nested and routed independently.
+Add an activity when you add a screen or dialog to your app.

 </section>
 </section>